In this article, we cover all the possible symptoms, challenges and what to do during the middle stage of Alzheimer’s disease.

 Depending on the level of interest and ability, a person with Alzheimer’s needs to take part in activities they will enjoy.

 The main goal of engaging in various activities is to have fun and forget about the sickness even if it’s just for a little while.
-This will not only enhance the quality of life, but it can also help to reduce some behaviors like aggression and wandering.

 Remember that the person with Alzheimer’s has to enjoy these activities, or else it will not bring forth the desired results.